 Be wary of Links You Click

 In the past, phishing was a terrible issue on social media.
-Scammers and hackers use this method to get people to reveal personal details like; passwords, debit card numbers and more.
+Scammers and hackers still use this method to get people to reveal personal details like; passwords, debit card numbers and more.
 I believe internet users are now more careful with links they click now.
 If you click on any link whatsoever, best be careful with the details you input so as not to give a hacker easy access to your social media accounts.
 Your privacy and safety is worth more than a gift or some crazy video.

-Log out of Devices you don’t own
+Log out of Devices you do not own

 While you might trust whoever gave you access to their device, for security reasons, do not save your password after signing in.
 Always log out of your accounts once you’re done with whatever you’re doing.
 If you must use someone else’s device, stick to incognito mode.

-Connect to Apps Wisely
+Connect to only trusted Apps

-I believe you’ve used apps that work with Facebook, Twitter and Instagram for easy login access.
+I believe you have used apps that work with Facebook, Twitter and Instagram for easy login access.
 Be mindful of the kind of apps you allow to access your social media accounts.
 Some apps may even require you to use your password.
 Usually, media platforms advise against this, but not all apps want to hack into your account.

 Change Your Password